jontruong05/azir-analysis/README.md

   frameborder="0"
 ></iframe>

 The permutation test yielded a **p-value** of **0.01521**, so we **reject the null hypothesis**.
-The results suggest that, on average, Azir does more damage to champions compared to other mid laners.
+The results suggest that Azir may be dealing more damage to champions compared to other mid laners.
 This finding may bring to consideration that for mid laners, dealing high damage is one of many ways to be effective in a game.

 ## Framing a Prediction Problem

+In the previous section, we discovered that Azir may be dealing more damage than other mid laners.
+Since dealing damage is one way of being effective in a game of League of Legends, it may be worth considering if Azir's damage dealt to champions could be a good indicator of determining his chances of winning.

+Machine learning techniques can be used for the following prediction problem: **Can we predict if Azir wins or loses a game based on his game statistics?**

+For this problem, the model will be a binary classifier.
+The response variable will be `result`, which indicates whether Azir's game was won (1) or lost (0).
+The `result` column of the dataset is used as the response variable because game statistics are representative of performance, and it is reasonable to think that high performance may be indicative of game outcomes due to the influence the player can have on the game.
+At the time of prediction, we only know the following information about each of Azir's games: `kills`, `deaths`, `assists`, `damagetochampions`, `totalgold`, `totalcs`, and `side`.
+The binary classifier will be trained on these features.

 ## Baseline Model